Ledragon/pi-vision-histogram/README.md

 ```
 After this, you should find out that you have two new folders in your project.

-* `dist` - contains both a compressed (minified) as well an uncompressed Plug-In JavaScript library
+* `dist` - contains both a compressed (minified) as well an uncompressed Extension JavaScript library
     * ***library-name***.js
     * ***library-name***.js.map
     * ***library-name***.min.js
     * ***library-name***.min.js.map
 * `out-tsc` - contains tempoary files used to compile the library

-> Note that it is usually more convent to use one of the deployment commands instead of `npm run build` which will both build the javascript library as well as automate the finial packaging and deployment of the Plug-In to a PI Vision installation.
+> Note that it is usually more convent to use one of the deployment commands instead of `npm run build` which will both build the javascript library as well as automate the finial packaging and deployment of the Extension to a PI Vision installation.

 ### Deployment to a PI Vision installation (PI Web API)